Linaro/website/_posts/current/news/2021-03-23-linaro-announces-launch-of-96boards-consumer-edition-specification-v2-0.md

 {% include image.html path="/assets/images/content/2d-reference-drawing-extension-b-version.jpg" alt="2D Reference Drawing Extension B Version" %}

 96Boards Manufacturing Partner Beiqi Cloud has developed two new boards which are compliant with the new specification.
 The TB-96AIoT-1126CE is based on Rockchip’s RV1126 while the TB-96AI-3568-CE is based on the RK3568 platform.
-The two boards can share one mezzanine board and will be available to purchase in May from Beiqi Cloud's website.
+The two boards can share one mezzanine board and will be available to purchase in May from [here](https://www.beiqicloud.com).

 The TB-96AIoT-1126CE (which is based on Rockchip RV1126) is a low cost platform with integrated ISP and dual camera, TPU and ethernet port.
 It can be used in a wide range of different scenarios , such as: